thbtppl/latex-tips-advice/README.md

     The manual of `pdfx` recommends loading it as early as possible, but since it automatically loads `hyperref` I would recommend loading it just before `hyperref`.

+* Keep your LaTeX distirbution and packages up-to-date, to not suffer from legacy issues and having to put dirty workaround code in your document.
+Most of the packages listed above are actively maintainted to correct bugs.

 ## Some typesetting advice